MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 Make sure counters are reset at proper times.

-Initialize a class’s member data in its constructor.
+Initialize a class's member data in its constructor.

 Don't ignore your compiler's warnings when it comes to variables.